m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Running the dashboard and controller manager
 --------------------------------------------

-Submitting experiments with :mod:`~artiq.frontend.artiq_client` has some interesting qualities: for instance, experiments can be requested simultaneously by different clients and be relied upon to execute neatly in sequence, which is useful in a distributed context.
+Submitting experiments with :mod:`~artiq.frontend.artiq_client` has some interesting qualities: for instance, experiments can be requested simultaneously by different clients and be relied upon to execute cleanly in sequence, which is useful in a distributed context.
 On the other hand, on an local level, it doesn't necessarily carry many practical advantages over using :mod:`~artiq.frontend.artiq_run`.
 The real convenience of the management system lies in its GUI, the dashboard.
 We will now try submitting an experiment using the dashboard.

 First, start the controller manager: ::